ApatheticDELL/QuantumENDEC/README.md

 ```

 ### Description
-QuantumENDEC is a Canadian CAP Emergency Alerting Software.
-Its primary goal is to encode Canadian Emergency Alerts into S.A.M.E alerts!
+QuantumENDEC is a Emergency Alerting Software.
+It has the ability to grab alerts from Canadian CAP, American CAP, and SAME.

 ### Install
 Installing the QuantumENDEC is quite easy.